stan-leetasi/gp-information-system/README.md

 # General practitioner's office information system
 ## Overview

-This repository contains an Oracle SQL database of an information system (IS) of a general practitioner's office.
+This Oracle SQL database is an information system for a general practitioner's office.
 The main purpose of this system is to maintain a database of patients and their conducted or planned examinations.

 ## Features